 The Board is committed to compliance with the Americans with Disabilities Act (ADA) for candidates who meet ADA eligibility.
 The Board will provide or allow the use of necessary auxiliary aids, services or testing conditions that do not fundamentally alter the measurement of the skills or knowledge intended to be tested.

-In order to effectively implement this policy, candidates must notify the AOBD at the time of application (no later than August 1 of the year of exam).
+To effectively implement this policy, candidates must notify the AOBD at the time of application (before or by August 1 of the year of exam).
 This deadline allows the AOBD to request the necessary documentation, to review the records and to verify the disability.

 The Board supports the intent of the Health Insurance Portability and Accountability Act (HIPAA) for all patients or patient records that may be used as part of any part of the AOBD board certification process.

-The AOBD has authority to recommend to the Bureau the revocation of any diplomate’s certificate that was obtained by fraud or misrepresentation or who exploits the certificate, violates the AOA Code of Ethics, or is otherwise disqualified.
+The AOBD has authority to recommend to the Bureau of Osteopathic Specialists (BOS) the revocation of any diplomate’s certification that was obtained by fraud or misrepresentation or who exploits the certification, violates the AOA Code of Ethics, or is otherwise disqualified.

 Upon official action revoking a certification, a diplomate’s name will be removed from the certification register of the AOA.
-Reinstatement of a revoked certificate requires approval from the AOBD and the AOA Bureau of Osteopathic Specialists.
+Reinstatement of a revoked certificate requires review by the AOBD and the BOS Certification Compliance Review Committee